-J&K: Stone pelting cases against minors to be withdrawn, says Rajnath Singh
+J&K: Stone-pelting cases against minors to be withdrawn, says Rajnath Singh

-Union Home Minister Rajnath Singh, who is on a two-day visit to Jammu and Kashmir, Thursday said cases against minor stone pelters in the Valley will be withdrawn.
+Union Home Minister Rajnath Singh, who is on a two-day visit to Jammu and Kashmir, Thursday said cases against minor and those “misled into stone pelting” stone pelters in the Valley will be withdrawn.
+The Union Home Ministry late last year had ordered to withdraw cases against youths involved in stone pelting.
+Singh appealed to the youth not to tread the path of destruction and said the Centre and the state government had initiated several schemes to help them secure their future.

 While addressing a Sports Conclave at SK Indoor Stadium in Srinagar, he said, “Sports can bring a change in your lives.
 Children can be misguided easily but we know the truth that is why we have withdrawn all stone-pelting cases against them.”

+Lauding the state government for carrying out works for improving the sports infrastructure, the Home Minister said funds will not be a problem for promoting sports in Jammu and Kashmir.

+“Funds will be provided for promotion of water sports at Mansar and Pahalgam… Funds will be arranged for development of sports infrastructure,” he said.

 Chief Minister Mehbooba Mufti, who was also present on the occasion, echoed similar sentiments.
 “Children from Jammu And Kashmir should also be given atmosphere and opportunity to develop like that of the other parts of the country.
 So that stone pelting, bombing and gunning stop and these children get a chance to grow,” she said.